-If the digital control panel is not lit within 40 seconds from start-up, it is an indication that the heater is not powered.
+If the green indicator is not blinking during start-up, it is an indication that the heater is not powered.

-If the green indicator is not lit after the start-up process (approx. 6.5 minutes), the device enters the aftercooling phase and turns off.
+If the indicator is not lit after the startup process (approx. 6.5 minutes), the device enters the aftercooling phase and turns off.